lhiuming/exercises-code/fcg/README.md

 ## todos

-- implement SVG class
-- reastering the point images
+- fix the making problem in asst1